 - Bring some neutral colours such as black and white along with your colour-matched cardstock.
 It goes with everything!

 You may also want a wheeled tote bag to store all your “scrapbook layout kits” you’ve put together.
 Once you have all your supplies packed up, it can result in a heavy load, so it’s nice to have a bag that rolls and is easy to maneuver.
 You can find the matching wheeled tote in buffalo plaid from Hobby Lobby.

 Or this cute geometric print bag from Amazon would work great!

-When there is so much to choose from it’s can be tricky to decide what you think you might need.
+When there is so much to choose from, it’s can be tricky to decide what you think you might need.
 If only we could see into the future!

-The best way to choose which embellishments to bring is to try to coordinate them with your photos and papers.
+The best way to choose which embellishments to bring is to coordinate them with your photos and papers.
 Then I always allow myself a few extra versatile items that would coordinate well with my theme.